Parul University MBA Admissions 2025

 Total persons sitting between Antara and Manthara = 50 – 19 – 28 = 3

 Question 2.
-In a row of boys, Ritesh and Manish occupy the 7th place from the right end and 9th place from the left end, respectively.
-Now if they interchange their places, Ritesh and Manish occupy 25th place from the right and 27th place from the left, respectively.
+In a row of boys, Ritesh and Manish occupy the 7th place from the right end and the 9th place from the left end, respectively.
+Now, if they interchange their places, Ritesh and Manish occupy 25th place from the right and 27th place from the left, respectively.
 How many boys are present in the row?

 35